 You can also store leftover minestrone soup in an airtight container in the fridge for up to 4 days.
 Keep in mind that the pasta will absorb the majority of the water, and your leftover soup might look more like a leftover stew.
 You can easily solve this by simply adding some more water or vegetable stock to the soup when you reheat it.

 How to thicken minestrone soup

 This soup does not really need to be thickened up.
-However, if you want it to be more creamy and thick, you can whisk together 1 tbsp cornflour and 1 tbsp water in a small bowl, then add this mixture to the soup.
+However, if you want it to be more creamy and thick, you can whisk together 1 tablespoon cornflour and 1 tablespoon water in a small bowl, then add this mixture to the soup.
 Within few minutes, the soup will be thicker and ready to serve.
 I keep mine broth-y as per tradition!